A brilliant XI of players left out of Jose Mourinho’s best XI he’s coached

 CB: Raphael Varane

-The genuinely quite intimidating Lucio can count himself unlucky here, and we did consider pairing up Ramos with kindred spirit in the shithouse stakes Pepe, but then we remembered Mourinho’s own words at Real Madrid.
+The genuinely quite intimidating Lucio can count himself unlucky here, and we did consider pairing up Ramos with a kindred spirit in the shithouse stakes Pepe, but then we remembered Mourinho’s own words at Real Madrid.

 “Pepe has a problem.
 And his name is Raphael Varane.”